sunmiao0301/berkeley-cs61b-data-structures/README.md

 - Lab
 - Assignments/Exams

-### Java — Install Java 8 on Windows and use it in VSCode
+### Java — Install Java 8 on Windows and use it in VSCode-x64-1.63.2

 #####  check whether Java is already installed on your computer